hairyhum/kafka-demo/README.md

 We assume default configuration of the helm release resources in the demo configs:
 - service `kafka` with port 9092
 - three kafka brokers

+**NOTE: before next steps you need to build the images if you're using locally built images**

 6. Start `kafka-outlet` pod